Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:40: Neither on the earth, in the heavens, nor again among the devas, is any living entity free from the three qualities which are born of material nature.

-18:41: The activities of the brahmanas, ksatriyas, vaishyas, and sudras are apportioned under the gunas and are born of their own natures, O Parantapa.
+18:41: The activities of the brahmanas, ksatriyas, vaishyas, and sudras are apportioned under the gunas and are born of their own natures, Arjuna [O Parantapa: “Chastiser of the enemy”].

 18:42: Born of his own nature, the divine services of a brahmana are tranquility, self-restraint, austerity, purity, tolerance, uprightness, knowledge, realization, and belief in God.